Espresso-Aficionados/website/guides/water.md

 _TLDR:_

-If RPalvis water mentioned in the beginning water entry has a somewhat weird taste, try these other recipes.
+If RPavlis water mentioned in the beginning water entry has a somewhat weird taste, try these other recipes.
 My current favorite for espresso is the TWW Espresso Inspired.

 Epsom Salt = MgSO<sub>4</sub>·7H<sub>2</sub>O<br>
 Baking Soda = NaHCO<sub>3</sub><br>
 Potassium Bicarbonate = KHCO<sub>3</sub>

 The method I am proposing is to direct dose into the final container without any concentrates.
 You add these amounts, and then fill the water to the proper volume.
 Scale up or down as needed.
 10 L is used for easy measurements using 0.1 g accurate scales.
 For smaller measurement, jewelry scale that goes to 0.001 could be used.
 Awasteofwater recommended [these](https://www.amazon.com/dp/B011J88S8M/ref=cm_sw_r_cp_apan_glt_fabc_1GFN17ASKK0BN4KCY9K8?_encoding=UTF8&psc=1), and I got them.
 Concentrates could also be used if your scale does not weigh fine enough.
-If only a 0.1g scale is on hand, then I recommend starting with RPalvis as a forgiving water recipe.
+If only a 0.1g scale is on hand, then I recommend starting with RPavlis as a forgiving water recipe.
 (0.38g Potassium Bicarbonate to 1 gallon of water).
 Aim for 0.4 to 0.5 grams.

 Name | Volume | Epsom Salt (g) | Baking Soda (g) | Potassium Bicarbonate (g) | GH | KH